fisheye-sonar/fisheye-ui/deploy/gateway/README.md

 5. Test it: submit the Form yourself, confirm the email arrives, then sign in at `/login` with that email/code.

-Losing a code doesn't require any admin action - resubmitting the Form overwrites that email's entry in the allowlist with a fresh code (see `POST /allowlist` in `sidecar/app.py`, which upserts).

 ## Wake page

-`static/waking.html` is a small, dependency-free HTML/JS page (no build step - deploy it as-is) that Caddy falls back to whenever the GPU worker is unreachable.
+`static/waking.html` is a small, dependency-free HTML/JS page) that Caddy falls back to whenever the GPU worker is unreachable.
 On load it:

 1. `GET /gateway-status`.
 If `asleep`, immediately `POST /gateway-wake` to